-To remove all rules from this page, click the Clear all button.
+To remove all rules from this page, click the Clear all button (the button is displayed if at least one rule exists).

 Virtual Servers

 On the Firewall / Virtual servers page, you can create virtual servers for redirecting incoming Internet traffic to a specified IP address in the local area network.